 3 Benefits of Gamification in Online Surveys

 As discussed earlier, participants can find online surveys repetitive and tedious, resulting in the attitude, “I just want to get this done.”
 Respondents will not necessarily take as much time and consideration with their decisions if they are bored and disengaged.
-Engage Research conducted a study that found there was a higher rate of interaction, as well as more well-rounded responses when gamification was used.

 Challenges respondents to dig deeper

 The use of gamification drives respondents to spend more time on each question.
 They are more likely to think about their answer on a deeper level.
 Think about responding to a question with yes or no versus having to rank five items from more important to least important.
 Answering yes or no would be a quick and instinctive response, while ranking items in order would require more thought and contemplation.

 Engage Research also discovered when gamification was implemented, (including timed responses, labeling exercises and rewards systems), there were consistently high enjoyment scores upon completion of the survey.
 According to a study, 66% of the general population in the United States plays games in 2018.
 If the population enjoys games, it makes sense that gamification surveys have a higher enjoyment score.